|Nutrition Facts (per serving)|

 To make keto cinnamon rolls, baking powder is employed for leavening instead of yeast; that's what makes them quicker and easier than the standard version.
 Almond flour is used in lieu of wheat so you have a nutrient dense but low carbohydrate base.
 Brown Swerve, an erythritol sweetener that holds up well for baking, takes over for the role of brown sugar.
 And of course, there's plenty of butter in them!
 That means you'll get all the richness you expect from a cinnamon roll, too.

-- 3 tablespoons unsalted butter (room temperature or melted)
+3 tablespoons unsalted butter, at room temperature or melted

 In a large mixing bowl, whisk together the almond flour, coconut flour, sweetener, baking powder, xanthan gum, and salt.

 Make a well in the center of the dry mix, then add the eggs, melted butter, almond milk, and vanilla.
 Whisk until there are no lumps.
 The dough should be sticky and tacky.

 Place the dough onto plastic wrap or parchment paper and let rest for 10 minutes.